 Kala Pierson is an American composer and sound artist.
-Vivid, expressive, and rhythmically free, her pieces have been performed in more than 30 countries on six continents, widely awarded, and published by Universal Edition.
+Vivid, expressive, and full of bold colors, her music has been performed in more than 30 countries on six continents, widely awarded and commissioned, and published by Universal Edition.

-Her music’s “seductive textures and angular harmonies” (Washington Post) build into “massive chords throwing out a wall of sound, like a modern-day Gabrieli” (San Francisco Classical Voice), and her focus on setting texts of cultural and political significance leads to works of "marvelous political power” (Louis Andriessen).
+Her music’s “seductive textures and angular harmonies” (Washington Post) build into “massive chords throwing out a wall of sound, like a modern-day Gabrieli” (San Francisco Classical Voice), and her focus on setting documentary and culturally resonant texts leads to works of “marvellous political power” (Louis Andriessen).

-Her music has been presented in major festivals including the Southbank Centre Biennial (UK), Musica Viva (Portugal), Contemporanea/Citta di Udine (Italy), Tanglewood (USA), International Congress of Art and Technology (Brazil), Vienna Days of Contemporary Piano Music (Austria), Canaan Downs (New Zealand), Art Basel Miami Beach (USA), International Computer Music Conference (USA), SEAMUS National (USA), Ars Musica (Belgium), and the 2012 National Symposium on American Choral Music (ACDA/U.S. Library of Congress).
-Her awards include those from Mauricio Kagel International Composition Competition; New Music USA; American Composers Forum; ASCAP; the Austrian, German, Serbian, and Swedish ministries of Arts/Culture; the Gregg Smith Biennial Choral Composition Prize; VocalEssence’s Essentially Choral; Dale Warland’s Choral adVentures, and prizes from individual choruses and ensembles.
+Her music has been presented in major festivals including the Southbank Centre Biennial (UK), Musica Viva (Portugal), Contemporanea/Citta di Udine (Italy), Tanglewood (USA), International Congress of Art and Technology (Brazil), Vienna Days of Contemporary Piano Music (Austria), Canaan Downs (New Zealand), Art Basel Miami Beach (USA), impuls (Austria), International Computer Music Conference (USA), SEAMUS National (USA), and Ars Musica (Belgium).

-She studied at Eastman School of Music (with Joseph Schwantner, Augusta Read Thomas, David Liptak, and Robert Morris) and Bard College at Simon’s Rock.
+Born in 1977, she studied composition at Eastman School of Music (with Joseph Schwantner, Augusta Read Thomas, David Liptak, and Robert Morris) and Bard College at Simon’s Rock.
 At festivals, she’s also worked with Steven Stucky, Henri Dutilleux, Chaya Czernowin, Mario Davidovsky, Louis Andriessen, and Ted Hearne.
 She’s a self-taught santur (Persian hammered dulcimer) player and a laptop/audio performer.
 She lives in Philadelphia with her spouses and son.
 Connect with her on social networks or at kalapierson.com.